A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Model description

 Following~\citep{Tainter.2006} we define the potential onset of societal collapse, i.e., the vicinity to a critical state, once the system approaches diminishing returns on complexity $ROC$.
 We operationalize $ROC$ into our model by computing the differences in energy $E$ and complexity $S$ after the recruitment of one additional administrator $A$ at time $t$,

-Note that $ROC(t)$ depends on the specific structure of the underlying social network, in particular on who the newly appointed administrator $A$ is connected to and how many labourers turn from $L$ to $C$ as a consequence.
+Note that $ROC(t)$ depends on the specific structure of the underlying social network, in particular on who the newly appointed administrator $A$ is connected to and how many laborers turn from $L$ to $C$ as a consequence.
 As outlined above we measure societal complexity $S$ simply in terms of the size of the administration $N_A$, i.e., $S(t)=N_A(t)$.
 Since the size of the administration is increased by one due to the recruitment of a single additional administrator at time $t$ we obtain $N_A(t) = N_A(t-1)+1$ such that $S(t) - S(t-1) = 1$.
-Therefore the return on complexity $ROC$ reduces to
+Therefore the return on complexity $ROC$ reduces to $ROC(t) = E(t) - E(t-1)$.

 Once $ROC(t)$ becomes negative our artificial society is expected to begin its decline into collapse since the energy production $E$ becomes smaller and approaches zero with increasing time $t$ and a correspondingly ever increasing size of the administration $N_A$.
 In the following section we therefore directly display results for the energy production $E(t)$ over time and interpret a positive slope as increasing returns to complexity and a negative slope as decreasing returns to complexity.
+In the scope of this model we define collapse as the state where $E = 0$.
+While this is unrealistic in real-world scenario, it serves as a reasonable endpoint for the abstract model proposed here, since qualitative differences are not expected when using collapse signals between $ROC \leq 0$ and $E=0$.

 For the initial model setup we consider an Erd\H{o}s-R\'enyi random network~\citep{erdos_evolution_1960}.
-It consists of $N$ ($N=400$ for our case) nodes that are all initially assumed to be labourers ($N_L(0)=N$, $N_A(0)=N_C(0)=0$).
+It consists of $N$ ($N=400$ for our case) nodes that are all initially assumed to be laborers ($N_L(0)=N$, $N_A(0)=N_C(0)=0$).
 Additionally, we place a link between each pair of nodes with a fixed probability $\rho$ (which we will vary between $\rho=0$ and $\rho=0.1$ for our analyses).
 Thus, $\rho$ gives the expected density of links in the resulting network, while $N(N-1)/2$ is the maximum number of possible links.
 Starting from this setup, we simulate the system for a maximum of $t_{max}=10,000$ time steps following the model logic that is given above.
 In the case when all nodes becomes administrators (i.e., if $N_A(t)=N$) we stop the simulation even though $t_{max}$ may not have been reached.
-In that case no more energy is produced ($E=0$ due to the lack of labourers $L$) and we consider the society to be entirely collapsed.
+In that case no more energy is produced ($E=0$ due to the lack of laborers $L$) and we consider the society to be entirely collapsed.